is0356xi/AIDrivenDev/README.md

 ## Modification Process
 If you need, you can create dedicated log files to track down the root cause about user-request, and ask the user to run the application again to create actual logs.
-Track down the part where we need to modify considering "Issue Description", "Root Cause Analysis" and "Proposed Solustion" before implementing any edits.
+Track down the part where we need to modify considering "Issue Description", "Root Cause Analysis" and "Proposed Solution" before implementing any edits.

 ----